top of page

 In the process of choosing to become aware, I have incrementally made changes to the old patterns of thoughts that no longer serve me.
 The most powerful step is the willingness to listen to what stories are arising.
 It's becoming aware.
 With awareness, we are empowered to make changes.

 Whereas, continuing to blame others, circumstance after circumstance, continues to keep up disempowered.
 We don't do this because we're bad in some way.
-It's a common pattern that we can change collectively, as we address it individually intending to become and be a better version of ourselves.
+It's a common pattern that we can change collectively, as we address it individually, intending to become and be a better version of ourselves.

 SELF-REFLECTION FOR YOU